 - Clean your home regularly, including dusting, sweeping, mopping, and vacuuming.
 This one is a freebie!

 - Wash your bedding every two weeks - both yours and your pet's.

 - Bathe your pet every week or two with a hypoallergenic shampoo

 - Clean your pet's paws when you come home from a walk or hike.

 - Upgrade your cat litterwith a dust free litterin your cat's litter box.

 - Replace your air filters - those old ones are full of allergens collected over months in your home!
-Home Depot has a wealth of sizes.
+Home Depot has a wealth of air filters in a variety of sizes.

 - Buy an air purifier to help remove allergens from your home.
-Good Housekeeping has their top purifiers list so you can get a good one.
+Good Housekeeping has their top purifier list so you can get a good one.